 Lets Review

-- Skill enhancement: As discussions progress, managers not only assess performance but also enhance their skills.
+• Skill enhancement: As discussions progress, managers not only assess performance but also assess skills.
 This contributes to maintaining consistent standards across evaluations.

 ThriveSparrow can revolutionize your performance reviews.
 With real-time feedback, data-driven insights, and dynamic reports, it empowers you to enhance your employees' engagement.